 The best way to ensure that the rain that flows throughout the system becomes cleaner along the way is by choosing the right material for the catchment area, and there are many options to choose from, with some materials being more suitable than others.

 Metal.
-Most metal roofs are suitable for use as part of a rainwater harvesting system.
+Most metal roofing components are suitable for use as part of a rainwater harvesting system.
 But it is metal roofing that’s properly coated that’s considered the best catchment area material for a system that was built with the aim of harvesting rain for consumption.

 It’s also worth mentioning that newer asphalt shingles can produce water that has a high dissolved organic carbon or DOC concentration.
 While DOC isn’t at all harmful since it is found in natural bodies of water, it becomes harmful once it combines with chlorine, a substance which is often used in disinfecting water.
 The resulting combination is a compound that causes cancer upon ingestion.
 Fortunately, DOC concentration on asphalt shingles decreases significantly a year later-but with age comes an increase of pollutants like zinc, iron, and other particulate matter (see previous paragraph).